-This post will take a look at three of the main design fields we currently have in 2021.
+For Design 101, this post will take a look at three of the main design fields we currently have in 2022.
 These are UX design, visual design, and product design.
 Let’s zoom in on what they entail, what they would require of you, and their differences.

 For every design field, we will talk about the work you will be required to do and make a list of things you might like in this particular design field.
 We will link to our in-depth posts about said design fields as well.